Optimal selection of sample-size dependent common subsets of covariates for multi-task regression prediction: Prediction error with random covariates: A single dataset

 We now assume that $(\mathbb{X}_n'\mathbb{X}_n)^{-1}$ exists and has sufficiently many moments so that expressions like \eqref{eq:kprederr} below are finite.
 If ${\bf X}$ and $Y$ have finite fourth moments, then by Theorem 7.3 in \citet{Hansen}

 where $\mathbb{W}:=E({\bf X}{\bf X}'e^2)$, a $p \times p$ matrix assumed to be positive definite.
-Starting with a single distribution $G$ and a sample $D$ as above, the prediction error of \eqref{eq:firstRisk} incurred by model $p$ based on a sample of size $n$ is
+For a single distribution $G$ and a dataset $D$ as above, the prediction error incurred by a model ${\mathpzc P}$ based on all $p$ covariates with linear regression coefficients computed from a sample of size $n$ is